 How to Improve Your Home’s Air Quality

 Clean or replace your air filters: The filters in your air conditioner are designed to trap pollutants and stop them from circulating through your AC system, but when too many particles pile up, the filter loses its effectiveness.
-Dust, dirt, pet dander and other pollutant are released back into your air and can build up inside your air ducts as a result.
+Dust, dirt, pet dander and other pollutants are released back into your air and can build up inside your air ducts as a result.
 To prevent this from happening, it’s important to replace your filter once a month.

 Install a dehumidifier: Humidity occurs when there is excess moisture in the air.
-When your home’s air is humid, your air handler can becomes a breeding ground for mold, bacteria and algae.
+When your home’s air is humid, your air handler can become a breeding ground for mold, bacteria and algae.
 A dehumidifier will help to keep your air dryer to eliminate the growth of these pollutants.

 Install a UV Light in your air handler: Another way to eliminate mold and bacteria from inside your air handler is by installing an ultraviolet light.
 UV lights stop these pollutants in their tracks by interfering with their reproductive cycles.
 When concealed in your air handler, UV light is perfectly safe and won’t harm anything, but the mold and bacteria!